-- Big up the recognition: Saying ‘well done’ in person matters most of all, but saying it in front of their peers matters a lot.
+- Big up the recognition: Saying ‘well done’ in-person matters most of all, but saying it in front of their peers matters a lot.
 Confirm their achievement using your internal media.

 - ‘Gamify’ the process: Building elements from games and sports into rewarding innovation can motivate some people to achieve.
-A trophy that goes round the company can generate enthusiasm far beyond what it cost to buy.
+A trophy that goes around the company can generate enthusiasm far beyond what it cost to buy.
 The more impressive the trophy, the more it will inspire!

 - Give people a chance to shine: Not everyone gets the opportunity to innovate at work, because of the nature of their job, and their expectations.
 Whoever they are, if they innovate, reward them and show your appreciation.

-- Promote peer recognition: People often prefer being appreciated by their peers to acknowledgement at the office or wherever.
+- Promote peer recognition: People often prefer being appreciated by their peers to acknowledgment at the office or wherever.
 Many progressive companies recognise this and use peer to peer recognition to engage particular groups.
 Think about how to support these creative colleagues!